aigrc/aigrc/README.md

 # AIGRC - AI Governance, Risk, Compliance
+Shift Left Governance for the Agentic AI age.
+Developed by: S.Maitland Davies

 Developed by S.Maitland Davies

 A comprehensive toolkit for managing AI governance in your codebase.
 Detect AI/ML frameworks, register assets, classify risk levels, and ensure compliance with regulations like the EU AI Act.